CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 1. Select the **Review + Create** button to review the configuration.

 1. Select **Create** to finish.

+### Review
+In this lab, you have integrated log data from various data sources within the organization into Microsoft Sentinel using appropriate data connectors

 ## Proceed to Exercise 2